Minoti Vaishnav: Music career

 In 2010, Minoti released her first album, "The Fictional Truth" and dropped her last name as an artist.
 The album is a raw indie-pop album with mostly live, acoustic songs.
 The album was released on August 1, 2010.
 Minoti wrote and composed every single song on the album, with writing help from her cousins Farah Sheth and Vivek Vaishnav on the songs "Coffee" and "Tin Man".
 Seven out of eight of the songs were recorded in a home studio and were released with virtually no sound tweaking or editing.
-The only studio-produced track on the album, Psychologist, was an instant hit on Stereofame.com.
+The only studio-produced track on the album, Psychologist, was an instant hit on Stereofame.com, which was one of the biggest platforms for indie artists at the time.